dangaiden/blog/content/post/2022/2022-10-vmexplore-europe-local-guide.md

   - vmwareexplore

 ---
->This is a remake from my previous guide and maybe I have missed something which is not properly updated.
+>This is a "remake" from my previous guide and maybe I have missed something which is not properly updated.

 VMworld 2022 Europe is one month away and I am excited because that means the first event that I am going to attend this year (after not being able to attend Kubecon in Valencia...)